-- The Movie: From this point on, almost all of the Super Sentai movies were all original works, with the exception of the second Flashman movie.
+- The Movie: Premiered on the same date as Episode 24.
+From this point on, almost all of the Super Sentai movies were all original works, with the exception of the second Flashman movie.

-- The Smurfette Principle: Denzi Pink, who didn't even want to be part of the team at first.
+- The Smurfette Principle: Denzi Pink, who did not even want to be part of the team at first.

 - Transformation Trinket: Introduced this trope to Super Sentai with the Denzi Rings.
 The next one would introduce the wrist worn trinkets.

 - Bittersweet Ending: Yeah, we know Vader Clan falls, but the Team Pet dies and Queen Hedrian is still out there.

 - Celebrity Star: Ryusei Nakao guests as a singer who sings a song connected to the Denzi Star in one episode.

 - Colorful Theme Naming: The heroes' last names include their colors; Akaki, Omenote , Kiyama, Midorikawa and Momoi.